saschavonpapenCB/couchbase-fastapi-realworld/README.md

 All configuration for communication with the database is read from the environment variables.
 We have provided a convenience feature to read the environment variables from a local file, `.env` in the source folder.

-Add the values for the Couchbase connection to the `.env` file.
+Create a copy of `.env.example` in the app folder & rename it to `.env` add the values for the Couchbase connection.

 > Note: Files starting with `.` could be hidden in the file manager in your Unix based systems including GNU/Linux and Mac OS.